 The Tsetseng Complex was discovered by Reeves (1978), who described its main feature as a 15km in diameter, circular anomaly interpreted as due to a cylindrical ultrabasic body.
 Smaller anomalies to the NW were also noted.
-An associated NE-SW magnetic anomaly was thought to be associated with an acidic intrusion or a zone of granitisation.
+An associated NE-SW magnetic anomaly was thought to possibly be an associated acidic intrusion or zone of granitisation.